 Experiments

-Tests were conducted based on common test conditions (CTCs) in JCTVC-AC1100.
+Tests were conducted based on common test conditions (CTCs) in JCTVC-AC1100, but class A and class F sequences were not tested in this contribution.
 As an initial report for the performance check of raster search in HM 16.18, two configurations were selected in HM 4:2:0 CTCs: RA main and LB main.
 Test material in this experiments is Class B, Class C, Class D, and Class E. Overall results for RA is shown in Table 1, and results for LD in Table 2.
 Detailed data is in the attached excel sheet.
 For RA case, it was reported on average that a 0.2% increase was occurred in BD-rate of Y and a 10% decrease was occurred in encoding time, when raster search was turned off.
 For LD case, it was reported on average that a 0.0% increase was occurred in BD-rate of Y and a 2% decrease was occurred in encoding time, when raster search was turned off.

 Table 1.
 BD-rates of raster search off against HM 16.18 in RA case